Raghav-Gupta2406/Raghav-Gupta-Langsmith-MAT496/README.md

  - **Learned:** Learned to use langsmith.evaluate to systematically compare different versions of an application against a dataset.
 We ran experiments to compare two Groq models (Llama vs Mixtral) and confirmed how parameters like experiment_prefix, metadata, num_repetitions, and max_concurrency control the evaluation process.
  - **Tweak:** 1.
 Robust Dataset Fetching: Implemented logic to dynamically retrieve the name of the most recently created dataset using client.list_datasets() for stability.
 2. Custom Constraint Evaluator: Created a new evaluator, is_three_sentences, to enforce the RAG system prompt's "three sentences maximum" rule, adding a layer of quality assurance to the experiment.
  - **Source File:** [M2L3_experiments.ipynb](M2L3_experiments.ipynb)

+ ### LESSON 4: Analyzing Experiment Results
+ - **Learned:** In this video, I learned how to interpret and analyze the results of experiments.
+LangSmith provides detailed dashboards and analytics that show how models perform over time, making it easier to track progress and spot weaknesses.
+I saw a direct comparison between ChatGPT 4o and 3.5 Turbo, where 4o was more accurate and concise but slightly slower.
+The analysis highlighted the value of running structured experiments, since they reveal not just raw outputs but measurable differences in performance.
+This reinforced the importance of evaluation when choosing or fine-tuning models for real-world applications.

+ - **Source File:** No code was provided to edit, as this video focused entirely on result analysis.